Personal Injury Attorneys Serving Accident and Injury Victims in Mukilteo and all of Washington

 No one likes to think about accidents, but unfortunately, they happen anyway.
 Catastrophic accidents can happen in many ways – two vehicles collide, a boat overturns, or someone slips off a ledge or falls down a flight of stairs.
 When this happens, the first result is shock.
 When the shock subsides, the injured victim (or grieving loved ones) are faced not only with devastating physical and emotional consequences, but financial consequences as well.

-That is where Brett McCandlis Brown comes in, because helping accident victims obtain fair compensation is the very reason we exist.
+That is where Brett McCandlis Brown & Conner comes in, because helping accident victims obtain fair compensation is the very reason we exist.
 Our expert personal injury lawyers have experience winning six- and even seven-figure verdicts and settlement for their clients.
 From the moment you retain us, you can rest at ease because we will take care of your financial issues for you by coordinating with your health care providers, handling the insurance claims process, and negotiating with insurance company executives.

 Frequently Asked Questions (FAQs)